wan0net/wan0net.github.io/content/posts/2024-01-13-homelab-history/index.md

 - 1 x Ubiquiti EdgeRouter ERLite
 - 1 x DLink DGS-1024D Switch
 - 1 x Asus AC68u Router
-_My dining room table has a history of being used to assemble networks._

 Even though I was still living at home at this point, I wanted to own my entire network.
 I still had to connect upstream to my parents, but I segregated myself off a little subnet using my ERLite, used a smidgeon of spectrum through my own Asus AC68u router, and then hooked them both up to a 24 port managed DLink switch.